albertomh/DepositDuck-api/README.md

 # create a .env file and populate as needed
 # (see `Settings` class in `config.py`)
 cp .env.in .env

+# start database in a container
+make db

 # run server on port 8000
 make run